 Income withholding is the most effective way to collect child support.
 Money is taken directly out of the non-custodial parent's paycheck.

-Past due support over $500 will be reported to the four credit bureaus.
+Past due support over $500 will be reported to the four credit bureaus on a monthly basis.

 If more than three months of past due support is owed these licenses may be suspended: